-Reserve Title: Corporate Support Objective: To provide funds for specific administrative purposes not elsewhere listed (eg Election Expenses Reserve) Methodology: Transfers to and from this reserve are based on: a) The existence of, or proposal for, an annual budget allocation for specific administrative purposes, and Funding Level: A submission supporting the objective.
-Funds to accumulate based on specific purpose requirements.
-Reserve Title: Staff Development Objective: To financially support human resource programs that enhances skills development within the work force.
-Methodology: Transfers to and from reserve are based on: a) The existence of, or proposal for, an annual budget allocation for staff development programs, and Funding Level: b) A submission supporting the objective.
-Not more than 50% of the recurrent allocation for Employee Training (Total Budget 2009/10 \$273,300 - Funding Level Maximum \$136,650) Reserve Title: Special Projects Objective: To provide funds for projects and items not specifically identified in other reserves.
-Methodology: Transfers to and from reserve are based on: a) The existence of, or proposal for, an annual budget allocation for identified specific project, and b) A submission supporting the objective.
+Reserve Title: Corporate Support

+Objective: To provide funds for specific administrative purposes not elsewhere listed specific administrative purposes, and b) A submission supporting the objective.

+(eg Election Expenses Reserve)

+Funding Level: Funds to accumulate based on specific purpose requirements.

+Reserve Title: Staff Development

+Objective: To financially support human resource programs that enhances skills development within the work force.

+a) The existence of, or proposal for, an annual budget allocation for staff development programs, and

+Funding Level: Not more than 50% of the recurrent allocation for Employee Training

+(Total Budget 2009/10 \$273,300 - Funding Level Maximum \$136,650)

+Reserve Title: Special Projects

+Objective: To provide funds for projects and items not specifically identified in other reserves.

+identified specific project, and

 Funding Level: To accumulate based on specific purpose requirements.

-POLICY NO: 1.5.10 (Cont.)
-RESERVES (INTERNALLY RESTRICTED ASSETS) Reserve Title: Legal Expense S Objective: To provide funds for defending or conducting legal action on Council's behalf on an ongoing basis.
-Methodology: for all legal expe d from reserve are based on a comparison of final results ense allocations against budget with any over expenditures ed out of reserves and any under expenditure being eserve.
-Funding Level: 100% of the recurrent allocation for Legal Expenses at \$117,000 - Funding Level Maximum \$117,000) Reserve Title: Employee Leav e Entitlements Objective: such as long adequate funds are available to finance employee oncost service leave, sick leave, annual leave, special leave, idancies and other associated employee entitlements.
-Methodology: against budget d from reserve are based on a comparison of final results with any over expenditures being transferred out of ny under expenditure being transferred to reserve.
-Funding Level: 0% of the General Fund ELE provisions. million - Funding Level Maximum \$1.44 million) Reserve Title: Flood Mitigatio n Objective: that will assist in the construction of a flood levee for propriate flood prone property acquisitions.
-Methodology: a) The existen mitigation, ab) A submission on supporting the objective.
-Funding Level: Lismore Flood L eet Councils contribution towards the construction of the .evee.
-Reserve Title: Lismore Memo rial Gardens Objective: To provide fun facility. ds for the operational and capital development of this Methodology: a) The existen lawn cemete b) A submission c) The net of development d) This is con required to p d from reserve are based on: ce of, or proposal for, an annual budget allocation for the ery and crematorium, on supporting the objective, and eash movement for lawn cemetery and crematorium nt. sidered a business unit of Council and therefore maybe provide a dividend to Council operations.
+Reserve Title: Legal Expenses

+Objective: To provide funds for defending or conducting legal action on Council's behalf on an ongoing basis.

+Methodology: Transfers to and from reserve are based on a comparison of final results for all legal expense allocations against budget with any over expenditures being transferred out of reserves and any under expenditure being transferred to reserve.

+Funding Level: Not more than 100% of the recurrent allocation for Legal Expenses

+(2009/10 Budget \$117,000 - Funding Level Maximum \$117,000)

+Reserve Title: Employee Leave Entitlements

+Objective: To ensure that adequate funds are available to finance employee oncost such as long service leave, sick leave, annual leave, special leave, gratuities, redundancies and other associated employee entitlements.

+Methodology: Transfers to and from reserve are based on a comparison of final results against budget with any over expenditures being transferred out of reserves and any under expenditure being transferred to reserve.

+Funding Level: Not more that 30% of the General Fund ELE provisions.

+(2009/10 \$4.79 million - Funding Level Maximum \$1.44 million)

+Reserve Title: Flood Mitigation

+Objective: Provide funds that will assist in the construction of a flood levee for a) The existence of, or proposal for, an annual budget allocation for flood mitigation, and

+Lismore and appropriate flood prone property acquisitions.

+Funding Level: Sufficient to meet Councils contribution towards the construction of the

+Lismore Flood Levee.

+Reserve Title: Lismore Memorial Gardens

+Objective: To provide funds for the operational and capital development of this facility.

+a) The existence of, or proposal for, an annual budget allocation for the lawn cemetery and crematorium, c) The net cash movement for lawn cemetery and crematorium development.

+d) This is considered a business unit of Council and therefore maybe required to provide a dividend to Council operations.